Cash withdrawal is a contra entry.

 Runners Insight:

-- Cash withdrawn from bank journal entry
+- Cash withdrawn from the bank journal entry

-- Amount withdrawn from bank journal entry
+- Amount withdrawn from the bank journal entry

 - Cash withdrawal from Bank Journal entry

-- Cash withdrawal from Bank
+- Cash withdrawal from the Bank